wurdit/ffmpeg/README.md

 If you instead use `ffmpeg -hide_banner -i video.mp4` you get less junk on top:

-In the examples, I will omit the `-hide_banner` argument, but using it can be nice.

 ```
 Input #0, mov,mp4,m4a,3gp,3g2,mj2, from 'video.mp4':
   Metadata: